 Please also refer to the ‘Accompanying documentation’ section of the application form for details of information that is needed to process your application.

 If you have a lottery planned at the time of registration, you will need to submit a scheme form along with your registration.

 A scheme form must be completed before each lottery your society holds within each year of registration.

 Lottery licences expire on 31 December each year.

-To ensure that your lottery licence remains valid you must complete and return a Renewal of Registration Form, allowing a minimum of two weeks for processing.
+To make sure your lottery licence remains valid, you must complete and return a Renewal of Registration Form, allowing a minimum of two weeks for processing.

 A non-refundable renewal fee of £17.50 must be made at the time of application.

 Renew your lottery licence